UK minister tells Domino's to pay higher wages to attract staff

 “He should perhaps pay his staff a little more and then he might find it easier to recruit them ...
 He runs a profitable business, he should pay what the market demands,” said Mark Harper, the government minister in charge of immigration.

-“I don’t think that we should import relatively unskilled labor from outside the European Union just so that he (Batchelor) can keep his wages low,” Harper told a parliamentary committee on Tuesday.
+“I don’t think that we should import relatively unskilled labour from outside the European Union just so that he (Batchelor) can keep his wages low,” Harper told a parliamentary committee on Tuesday.

-Domino’s is a franchise of U.S. group Domino’s Pizza Inc (DPZ.N), operating around 800 stores in Britain and Ireland, employing more than 23,000 staff.
+Domino’s is a franchise of U.S. group Domino’s Pizza Inc , operating around 800 stores in Britain and Ireland, employing more than 23,000 staff.
 It aims to open 50 new branches per year.

 The group reported pretax profit of 46.7 million pounds in 2012, up 10.8 percent.